Vaios0x/CoreBankMX/README.en.md

-## Core Neobank MX — BTC-collateral Loans, Remittances, and Dual Staking on Core
+## Banobs — Obsidiana Digital Banking on Core

 This repository contains a full-stack, non-custodial neobank built on Core (Mainnet 1116 / Testnet2 1114).
 Users can deposit BTC-wrapped collateral, borrow USDT, send remittances (stub), and earn yield via a Dual Staking ERC4626 vault.
 The stack includes smart contracts (Vault/Loan/Liquidation/Oracle/Staking), a Fastify API, an autonomous Keeper, and a React dApp with i18n (EN/ES) and accessibility.